 So how can aloneness be a rare gift and a cushy benefit to you?
 It can be your time to reflect on you and embrace self-understanding, self-expression, and personal growth.

-In such a fast paced society we're on the go!
+In such a fast-paced society, we're on the go!
 There's never enough time to get things done and someone always needs something from you.
-How rare it is when you actually have that time for you.
-Some have the time, but run from it by numbing it with drugs or alcohol, watching television, reading fiction, watching movies, shopping till dropping, staying on phones, computers, ipads and the like.
+How rare it is when you actually have that time for you?
+Some have the time but numb it with drugs or alcohol, watching television, reading fiction, watching movies, shopping till dropping, staying on phones, computers, iPads, and the like.